Contacts Guide

 Email Address

-This field will populate the Guest members Email Address field as the default.
-You can however, override the Email Address in the Guest record as people often have more than one Email Address (for example a company and personal email address), and this provides that flexibility.
+This field will populate the Worker Email Address as the default.
+You can however override the Email Address in the Worker record as people often have more than one Email Address (for example a company and personal email address).

 Public Email

 This is to store the publicly available email address, rather than the Contact’s personal email address.
-For a supplier this might be [email protected] for example.
-This is particularly relevant for Suppliers, Venues or Locations, and not so much for Person Contact Types.
+For a contractor this might be info@bobsbuilding.com for example.
+This is particularly relevant for Contractors, Venues or Locations, and not so much for Person Contact Types where they wouldn’t normally have a separate ‘public facing’ email address.

 Website